ASharpPen/Valheim.CustomRaids/Thunderstore/README.md

 ## Tips for configuring

 Raid events are generally a bit "janky" to configure, so I suggest making use of the "RemoveAllExistingRaids" and console while testing.
 Enable only your own change, and use console commands "randomevent" and "stopevent" to test things out.

 Spawning during also seems to be very inconsistent, meaning with the same interval setting, you will sometimes have a bunch of wave triggers inside a short span, and sometimes it takes ages.

-You wil only see possible event count in logs, if the RandEventSystem made a check that passed the random chance.
-Ie. If you have the chance set to 20, you will only see 1 out of 5 checks in logs.

-ForcedEnvironment also seems to be taken more as a hint, than something forced.
-It should trigger most of the time though.

 It is also important to understand how raids are started and run.